 “Is there going to be any money left to provide for my adult special needs child after I die?”

-In this Elder Law Minute video, Wes Coulson, Illinois Elder Law attorney, explains the importance of asset preservation planning for adult specials needs children.
+In this Elder Law Minute video, Wes Coulson, Illinois Elder Law attorney, explains the importance of asset preservation planning for adult special needs children.

 Asset Preservation Planning and Adult Special Needs Children

 Hi, I’m Wes Coulson and this is your Elder Law Minute.
 I want to talk especially today to a group of people who have a serious need for some planning and I think don’t realize it.
 And that is, parents, older parents, of adult special needs children.
 You may have done planning to make sure that your special needs child is provided for when you die.
 But, that doesn’t address the critical question of, “Is there going to be money left to provide for them after you die?”